Aerius Generic Drug

 The tablet can be taken at the moment or outside the places.

 Hypersensitivity to the active substance, to any of the excipients (see section Composition ), or to loratadine.

 Adverse effects Desloratadine Evolugen

 In clinical trials conducted in allergic rhinitis and chronic idiopathic urticaria, at the recommended dose of 5 mg daily, adverse events were reported in 3% more patients than those treated with placebo.
 The most commonly reported adverse events with an incidence greater than placebo were: asthenia (1.2%), oral dryness (0.8%) and headache (0.6%).
 In a clinical study in 578 adolescent patients aged 12 to 17, the most common adverse event was headache; it occurred in 5.9% of patients treated with desloratadine and in 6.9% of patients receiving placebo.

 Summary of adverse effects

 Other adverse effects that have been reported very rarely since marketing are listed in the following table.
 The frequencies of occurrence of undesirable effects are defined as very frequent (≥ 1/10 patients), frequent (≥ 1/100 to <1/10 patients), infrequent (≥ 1/1000 to <1 / 100 patients), rare (≥ 1/10 000 to <1/1000 patients) and very rare (<1/10 000 patients).

 Dizziness, drowsiness, insomnia, psychomotor hyperactivity, convulsions

-Abdominal pain, nausea, vomiting,
+Abdominal discomfort, nausea, vomiting, dyspepsia, diarrhea

 Increases in liver enzymes, increased bilirubin, hepatitis